 - research the organisation on their company website

 The script below will give you an idea of what you should say.
 If you're calling a large organisation, ask for the human resources / recruitment section.
-Otherwise, ask for the name of the person you should talk to.
+Or else ask for the name of the person you should talk to.

 Start your telephone call by introducing yourself and say why you are calling:

-When the manager or appropriate person comes on the line, introduce yourself again (as above) and provide further details such as:
+When the manager or relevant person comes on the line, introduce yourself again (as above) and provide further details such as:

 "I am a Year 12 / 13 / 14 student looking for a work placement from ....(give possible dates) at your school / business / organisation"